Online Payments

 In light of ethical obligations, many lawyers still express concerns about accepting electronic payments.
 In particular, attorneys have struggled with using electronic payment solutions while complying with IOLTA guidelines.

-Fortunately, in recent years legal-focused electronic payment solutions have come onto the market.
-These payment solutions enable lawyers to manage electronic payments by separating payments into earned and unearned funds—and directing both into their proper accounts.
-In addition, these solutions deduct processing fees from the lawyer’s or firm’s operating funds rather than from funds that may still legally belong to the client or a third party.
+Fortunately, in recent years legal-focused e-payment solutions have come onto the market.
+For example, LawPay enables lawyers to manage electronic payments by separating payments into earned and unearned funds—and directing both into their proper accounts.
+In addition, lawyers can deduct processing fees from operating funds rather than from funds that may still legally belong to the client or a third party.

-Some lawyers still take issue with the idea of having to pay credit card or electronic payment processing fees.
-But firms are beginning to recognize that these fees represent just another cost of doing business and should be incorporated into the firm’s overhead.
-Plus, most attorneys are willing to pay a small processing fee if it means they get paid more and faster, and can improve cash flow.
+Firms are quickly recognizing that credit card or electronic payment processing fees represent just another cost of doing business and should be incorporated into the firm’s overhead.
+Plus, most attorneys are willing to pay a small processing fee if it means they get paid more and faster—and can improve cash flow.
+If processing fees are of concern, your firm may be able to surcharge credit card payments to compensate for some of the payment processing fees.
+Check with your local bar association surcharging rules and restrictions.